-In our previous article Why Does Lightroom Take Up So Much Space?
-(Part 1) I explained why upgrading to Lightroom Classic CC uses up a lot of hard drive space, and how you can claim that back.
-I gave an example of how I gained 50GB of hard drive space by deleting the old installation of Lightroom, along with the Catalog and previews files that it left behind.
+In our previous article Why Does Lightroom Classic Take Up So Much Space?
+(Part 1) I explained why Lightroom Classic uses up a lot of hard drive space, and how you can claim that back.
+I gave an example of how I gained 50GB of hard drive space by deleting an old installation of Lightroom, along with the Catalog and previews files that it left behind.

 That’s a lot if you have a 256GB SSD like I do!
 If you haven’t read it already you can click the link above to catch up.

-Let’s take a look at the extra steps you can take to stop Lightroom taking over your hard drive!
-These all apply no matter what version of Lightroom you use.
+Let’s take a look at the extra steps you can take to stop Lightroom Classic taking over your hard drive!
+They apply to older versions like Lightroom 6 as well.

 1. Save your photo files on an external hard drive

-But if you’re new to Lightroom, or you have a small photo collection, you might be saving your photos on your computer’s internal hard drive.
+But if you’re new to Lightroom Classic, or you have a small photo collection, you might be saving your photos on your computer’s internal hard drive.

 2. Remove out of date Catalog backups

-Here’s how you check where Lightroom saves your Catalog backups.
+Here’s how you check where Lightroom Classic saves your Catalog backups.

-2. Close Lightroom.
+2. Close Lightroom Classic.
 The Backup Catalog window appears.
-The location of your backup is listed (this is the only place in Lightroom where you can see or change it).
+The location of your backup is listed (this is the only place in Lightroom Classic where you can see or change it).